 Hampshire and Isle of Wight Integrated Care System uses personal and confidential information for a number of purposes.
-How we use your information provides a summary of how we use your information.
+Find out how we use your information here.

 This privacy statement only covers the Hampshire and Isle of Wight Integrated Care System website, and the Your Voice Your Health website.
 It does not cover all sites that can be linked to from this site, so you should always be aware when you are moving to another site and read the privacy statement on that site.